alexanderkotsev/gp-ogc-api-features/tg.md

 The approach described here is not legally binding and shows one of several ways of implementing INSPIRE Download services.

 ## Conformance
-This specification defines three requirements classes:
+This specification defines the following requirements classes:
 1. INSPIRE-pre-defined-dataset-download-OAPIF (mandatory)
 2. INSPIRE-direct-access-download-OAPIF (?) (optional)
 3. INSPIRE-multilinguality (optional)
 4. INSPIRE-OAPIF-JSON (optional)
 5. INSPIRE-OAPIF-QoS (???) (mandatory)

 The target of all requirements classes are “Web APIs”.